 Pursuant to the Belgian Companies and Associations Code and the Company's articles of association, the Board of Directors must consist of at least three directors.
-The Company's Corporate Governance Charter (approved by the Board of Directors on 23 April 2020), provides that the composition of the Board of Directors should ensure that decisions are made in the corporate interest.
+The Company's Corporate Governance Charter (approved by the Board of Directors on 21 April 2023), provides that the composition of the Board of Directors should ensure that decisions are made in the corporate interest.
 It should be determined so as to gather sufficient expertise in the Company's areas of activity as well as sufficient diversity of skills, background, age and gender.
 Pursuant to the 2020 Belgian Corporate Governance Code, at least half of the directors must be non-executive and at least three directors must be independent in accordance with the criteria set out in the Belgian Companies and Associations Code and in the 2020 Belgian Corporate Governance Code.
-By 1 January 2024, at least one third of the members of the Board of Directors must be of the opposite gender.
+By 1 January 2025, at least one third of the members of the Board of Directors must be of the opposite gender.
+On the date of this report, the composition of the Board of Directors complies with the aforementioned statutory rules on gender diversity.